 3.1.6.
 Financing expenses in operations which are not allocated to segments

-The Group's financing expenses are affected primarily by the change in the known consumer price index (see Note 2 to the financial statements) and by raisings and repayments of debt.
+The Group's financing expenses are primarily affected by the rate of increase in the known consumer price index (see Note 2(c) to the financial statements), and by debt raisings and repayments.